-Cornell University’s researchers and scholars consistently translate discovery into meaningful, measurable impact that is changing the world for the better.
-Together with the Vice Provost of Research, the Office of Sponsored Programs (OSP) is committed to helping faculty members receive the formal recognition they have earned.
+Cornell University’s researchers and scholars consistently translate discovery into a meaningful and measurable impact that is changing the world for the better.
+The Vice President for Research and Innovation and the Office of Sponsored Programs and Research Development (OSP) are committed to helping Cornell faculty members receive the formal recognition they have earned.

-This page lists of some of the most prestigious national and international awards for which our faculty can be nominated.
+The following is a list of some of the most prestigious national and international awards for which our faculty may be nominated.

 - For Cornell’s highest priority awards, OSP will support the nomination process by assisting the nominator and faculty nominee in assembling the required materials.

-- For all other awards, OSP will post online reminders and distribute a regular newsletter about upcoming due dates and internal limited nomination competitions.
+- For all other awards, OSP will regularly share information about upcoming nomination deadlines and internal limited nomination competitions.

 Questions about nominations or awards?
 Know of an award not currently on our list?
-Contact Carmel Lee
+Contact Research Development.

-If you win a prize/award/fellowship, use the Award Received Notification Form to let us know so that the Cornell Community can celebrate with you.
+If you win a prize/award/fellowship, complete the Award Received Notification Form to let us know so that the Cornell University community may celebrate with you.

 Prestigious Multidisciplinary Awards

-The medal is the Society's highest award for the arts, humanities, and social sciences.
+The Thomas Jefferson Medal for Distinguished Achievement in the Arts, Humanities and Social Sciences is the Society's highest award for the arts, humanities and social sciences.

 The Fulbright Distinguished Chairs Program comprises approximately forty distinguished lecturing, distinguished research and distinguished lecturing/research awards ranging from three to 12 months.
 Awards in the Fulbright Distinguished Chairs Program are viewed as among the most prestigious appointments in the Fulbright Scholar Program.

-The award is granted in recognition of a researcher's entire achievements to date to academics whose fundamental discoveries, new theories, or insights have had a significant impact on their own discipline and who are expected to continue producing cutting-edge achievements in the future.
+The Humboldt Research Award is granted in recognition of a researcher's entire achievements to date to academics whose fundamental discoveries, new theories or insights have had a significant impact on their own discipline and who are expected to continue producing cutting-edge achievements in the future.
 Award winners are invited to spend a period of up to one year cooperating on a long-term research project with specialist colleagues at a research institution in Germany.
 The stay may be divided up into blocks.

-Timeline: Nominations may be submitted online at any time
+- Nominations may be submitted online at any time - Nominate Colleague.

 The Japan Prize is awarded annually to scientists and engineers from around the world who have made significant contributions to the advancement of science and technology, thereby furthering the cause of peace and the prosperity of mankind.
 Each year, two fields of scientific endeavors are honored.
 The Japan Prize laureates receive a certificate of merit and a prize medal.